TimChoy/DeltahacksV/README.md

 Team of Tim Choy, Sam Crawford, Lewis Rafuse, and Cameron Dufault.
 We are tackling the Materials Engineering Challenge.

+## Running

+You can run either `python Main.py` or `python MainNoGUI.py` (you might have to specify your version of Python) to use either the GUI or non-GUI version of the software, respectively.

 ## Description of Problem

 The properties of materials depend on the way in which atoms and defects are arranged in the material.
 For this reason, materials engineers observe the material using optical and electron microscopes.
 The images they take are often like attached figures.
 What we would like you to do, is to measure the fractions of the light and dark “phases” in these figures.
 The fraction could simply be expressed as number of pixels of a given color over the total number of pixels.
 The problem is complicated by the lighting conditions.
 Sometimes you’ll get very good contrast between the phases (e.g. micro1.png) and sometimes there is less contrast.
 In addition, the light and dark phases may contain “particles” like those shown in micro2.png.
 You will be awarded (25) points for achieving each of the targets listed below as well as (50) points for the user interface and ease of use.